The Data Protection Officer (DPO) is an important part of the legal framework created by the General Data Protection Regulation (GDPR).

 Unless it is evident that an organisation is not required to designate a DPO, it is recommended that controllers and processors document the internal analysis carried out to determine whether a DPO is to be appointed.

-The core activities relate to primary activities of the controller or processor and do not relate to the processing of personal data required for ancillary activities.
-“Core activities” can be considered as the key operations necessary to achieve the controller’s or processor’s goals.
+The core activities relate to the main activities of the controller or processor and do not concern the processing of personal data as an ancillary activity.
+‘Basic activities’ can be considered as essential operations necessary to achieve the objectives of the controller or processor.

-Example: The core activities of a bank require processing of its clients’ financial data.
-The bank also processes its employees’ personal data for HR purposes, but this is considered an ancillary activity.
+Example: A bank’s core business involves processing its customers’ financial data.
+The bank must also process HR data of its employees, but this is an ancillary activity.

 The GDPR does not define the notion of large scale.
 The guidelines recommend taking into account in particular the following factors: